caelumproject/Apollo/README.md

  Check if you are displayed on our stats page https://stats.testnet.caelumfoundation.com/

  Send our developers a DM to receive some testnet tokens in order to activate and setup your masternode.

+ Subscribe to the Telegram channel for updates/instructions as masternode owner https://t.me/joinchat/AAAAAFankV-nfwLbBRbHMw

 ---